 When the economy comes crashing down, there’s no surprise that investors go on the defensive.
 One way they do this is by investing in stocks for companies that sell products everyone always needs – items like toilet rolls, pharmaceuticals, and soaps.
 These defensive stocks will pay less but will see your portfolio survive through deflations.
 Alternatively, you can seek out dividend-paying stocks, including Starbucks.

 When stocks begin to decrease in value, bonds start to rise, which makes them a viable option for deflationary investing.
+So scalping becomes an option.
 You will receive interest on all your bonds, and this will help to mitigate the bite of stock losses.
 If you want a safe bet, then invest your money into high-grade corporate bonds and municipal tax-free bonds.
 Before investing in any bond, you should use a credit rating check service to make sure the strategy will work.

 Cash assets are your best friend when deflationary periods hit because you will have more buying potential.
 During deflation periods, credit and money supplies decrease, which drives up the value of currencies.
 If you’ve ever tried to purchase anything on finance during deflation, you will know how difficult it becomes.
 Therefore, keeping your cash fund full is imperative to keep your portfolio afloat.

 The value of money declines during deflation, but the amount of debt stays the same, which means deflation makes it difficult for making repayments.
 Reducing your debt during deflation periods is a great way to survive.
 If you are unable to pay lump sums to reduce your debts, consider speaking to lenders to extend the payment period.
 Reducing debts is always a bonus but it becomes even more prudent during deflationary periods.